Bard Fieldtype

 With Sets#

-variable to style each set accordingly.
+When working with sets, you should use the tag pair syntax and if/else conditions on the type variable to style each set accordingly.
 Note: any content that is entered not in a set (i.e. your normal rich-text content) needs to be rendered using the "text" type.
 See the first condition using "text."

 {{ bard_field }}